eeeeeta/trainsplorer/doc/roadmap.md

 - Fix remaining backend problems:
   - Autofix schedule download fails, so we don't have to manually do recovery
   - Maybe make it splurge all the logs to IRC?
-That might be handy...
+That might be handy.. *done!*.
 - Fix osms-web to not suck:
-  - rewrite the whole thing to use rouille instead of rocket, so it compiles on rust stable
+  - rewrite the whole thing to use rouille instead of rocket, so it compiles on rust stable *done!*
   - don't choke on multiple train mvts for one schedule mvt
-  - handle errors *sanely*
+  - handle errors *sanely* - *done!*
   - support darwin schedules and display 'em nicely
   - support displaying stations
   - support displaying geo paths